operator-framework/enhancements/enhancements/scorecard-metadata.md

 ## Motivation

 The purpose of this enhancement is to define a location for scorecard and other test assets to be included into the bundle.
-This allows test frameworks and tools a known place to search for test assets within a bundle and reduces confusion to test developers as to where test assets will reside.
+This definition test frameworks and tools a known place to search for test assets within a bundle and reduces confusion to test developers as to where test assets will reside.